 We attacked the next leg with dreams of grandeur.
 Just like Sossusvlei had been the apotheosis of our 2009 Namib trip, Southern Africa’s highest mountain pass was going to be something to write home about.

-Located in the Drakensberg mountain range, on the easternmost flank of Lesotho, the Sani Pass leads from Basotho Highlands to South Africa’s KwaZulu Natal province, in a hairy descent that drops pretty much straight down from one of the highest roads in Africa.
+Located in the Drakensberg mountain range, on the easternmost flank of Lesotho, the Sani Pass leads from Basotho Highlands to South Africa’s KwaZulu Natal province, in a long climb and a hairy descent that drops pretty much straight down from one of the highest roads in Africa.

-Strangely, the Basotho border post is perched at the top of the pass and the South African one at its bottom, some 10 kilometers below.
+Strangely, the Basotho border post is perched at the top of the pass and the South African one at its bottom, some ten kilometers below.
 South African authorities strictly prohibit access to unsuited vehicles – in other words if you don’t drive a real 4×4, you don’t go up.
-The road ascends (or descends, depending on the direction of travel) from 1586m at the Sani Pass Hotel, South Africa, to 2873m at the very top, 22 km all in all – or in the steepest section, about 1000 vertical meters from border post to border post in a mere 9 km.
-A couple of kilometers from the top of the pass rises the highest peak in Southern Africa, Thabane Ntlenyana, 3482m.
+The road ascends (or descends, depending on the direction of travel) from 1,586 meters at the Sani Pass Hotel, South Africa, to 2,873 meters at the very top, twenty-two kilometers all in all – or in the steepest section, about 1,000 vertical meters from border post to border post in a mere nine kilometers.

 As one can imagine with such staggering statistics, the Sani Pass is associated with many a scary story and we had heard them all, from automobile carcasses lying at the bottom of the valley after failed attempts, to ice and snow closing the road in the deep of winter.